CervixCheck

 • Regular cervical cancer screening is important because HPV vaccines do not protect us from all types of HPV that can cause cervical cancer.

-• Click to learn more about the HPV vaccine.
+• Learn more about the HPV vaccine.

 Should You Get the HPV Vaccine?
 (Dr. Mike Evans)